-We like to have a simple picnic at a park on Christmas Eve day, to celebrate the fact that my husband is finally on holidays and that we've made it to Christmas!
+We like to have a simple picnic at a park on the day of Christmas Eve day, to celebrate the fact that my husband is finally on holidays and that we've made it to Christmas Day!
 Ha.
-There's so much excitement about the following day that it's nice to chill at the park with just us.
-This was my baby's first Christmas picnic, so little here!
+There's so much excitement about the following day that it's nice to chill at the park just the 4 of us.
+This was my baby's first Christmas picnic - she's so little here!

 Open one present on Christmas Eve

 The kids are allowed to open one present on Christmas Eve... and it's always pyjamas!
 Perfect for snuggling on the couch and having...